Dakuro/ChaoticTweaks/README.md

 Enjoy this bundle mod filled with my chaotic ideas!

-DISCLAIMER: I only use the Quilt mod loader and I don't have to justify this choice.
+I currently only use the Quilt mod loader, it might change in the future tho.

 ## License